shaleman/symphony/src/pkg/ofctrl/README.md

 ```

  Forwarding graph is made up of Fgraph elements.
 Currently there are three
+ kinds of elements.

+    1. Table - Represents a flow table
+    2. Flow - Represents a specific flow
+    3. Output - Represents an output action either drop or send it on a port

- kinds of elements (i) Table (ii) Flow (iii) Output.
-In future we will support
+In future we will support Two additional types.

- Two additional types (iv) Flood and (v) Multipath.
+    4. Flood - Represents flood to list of ports
+    5. Multipath - Represents load balancing across a set of ports

+Forwarding Graph elements are linked together as follows

  - Each Switch has a set of Tables.
-Switch has a special DefaultTable where
-   All packet lookups start.
+Switch has a special DefaultTable where all packet lookups start.
  - Each Table contains list of Flows.
-Each Flow has a Match which determines
-   which packets match the flow and a NextElem which it points to
+Each Flow has a Match condition which determines the packets that match the flow and a NextElem which it points to
  - A Flow can point to following elements
       1. Table - This moves the forwarding lookup to specified table
-      2. Output - This causes the packet to be sent out
+      2. Output - This causes the packet to be sent out or dropped
       3. Flood  - This causes the packet to be flooded to list of ports
-      4. Multipath - This causes packet to be load balanced across set of
+      4. Multipath - This causes packet to be load balanced across set of ports.
-                      ports.
 This can be used for link aggregation and ECMP
  - There are three kinds of outputs
       1. drop - which causes the packet to be dropped
       2. toController - sends the packet to controller
-      3. port - sends the packet out of specified port
+      3. port - sends the packet out of specified port.
+Tunnels like Vxlan VTEP are also represented as ports.
  - A flow can have additional actions like:
     1. Set Vlan tag
     2. Set metadata Which is used for setting VRF for a packet